sfigg/commercialization-public/docset/manufacture/desktop/siloed-provisioning-packages.md

 5. Install Office 2016 fr-fr.
 6. Run ScanState.exe to diff capture Office 2016 fr-fr siloed provisioning package, using the Office 2016 base package as a reference.
 7. Either continue using diff switch with the already captured base and language packages to capture another Office 2016 language siloed provisioning package:
-    a.
-Install Office 2016 de-de.
+    1. Install Office 2016 de-de.
-    b.
-Run ScanState.exe to diff capture Office 2016 de-de siloed provisioning package, using the Office 2016 base package and fr-fr package.
+    2. Run ScanState.exe to diff capture Office 2016 de-de siloed provisioning package, using the Office 2016 base package and fr-fr package.
 8. Or restart the VM to diff capture another Office 2016 language siloed provisioning package:
-    a.
-Revert the VM to the checkpoint generated in step 3.
+    1. Revert the VM to the checkpoint generated in step 3.
-    b.
-At the desktop, install Office 2016 de-de.
+    2. At the desktop, install Office 2016 de-de.
-    c.
-Run ScanState.exe to diff capture Office 2016 de-de siloed provisioning package using the Office 2016 base package captured in step 4.
+    3. Run ScanState.exe to diff capture Office 2016 de-de siloed provisioning package using the Office 2016 base package captured in step 4.
 9. Repeat either step 7 or 8 to capture the rest of the Office 2016 language siloed provisioning packages.

 Siloed provisioning packages can also capture applications with dependencies.
 For example, to capture multiple apps that depend on .NET Framework: